 - Medications errors – Prescribing and administering the wrong drug can have immediate and long-term consequences.

 If you believe that your doctor made an egregious error and that mistake caused you actual harm, seek out support from a New York City malpractice attorney right away.
 Financial compensation may be available for your medical bills, pain and suffering and other related damages.
-Contact Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.